liferay/liferay-docs/discover/deployment/articles-dxp/04-maintaining-liferay/01-patching-liferay-dxp/03-configuring-the-patching-tool/00-configuring-the-patching-tool-intro.markdown

 # Configuring the Patching Tool [](id=configuring-the-patching-tool)

 The Patching Tool installs @product@ patches.
-It's already configured in the prepackaged @product@ installation (bundle).
+It ships with prepackaged
+@product@ bundles.
 If any of the following scenarios describes your @product@ installation, however, you must configure the Patching Tool manually:

 - Installed @product@ manually on an existing application server
 - Customized your @product@ folder structure